Topological defects promote layer formation in Myxococcus xanthus colonies

 In summary, a dense monolayer of \textit{M. xanthus} cells migrating on a surface forms an active nematic liquid crystal.
-Spontaneously-created topological defects of the liquid-crystalline alignment induce the formation of new cell layers and holes in the bacterial colony.
+Spontaneously-created topological defects of the liquid-crystalline alignment promote the formation of new cell layers and holes in the bacterial colony.
 The localization of these layering events at topological defects results from the anisotropic friction that the cells experience as they migrate.
-Thus, we propose that cell motility and mechanical interactions between cells are sufficient to drive the formation of multilayered structures, which lead to fruiting bodies in \textit{M. xanthus}.
-Upon starvation, \textit{M. xanthus} cells might alter their motility to drive aggregation of the colony \cite{Liu2019a}.
-Once aggregated in dense monolayers, we have shown that cells may form new layers as a result of self-organized mechanical processes that spontaneously occur in collections of self-propelled rods.
-Future work will be needed to connect starvation-induced changes in motility to the growth of fully-developed, stable fruiting bodies.
+Thus, we propose that cell motility and mechanical interactions between cells are sufficient to drive the formation of multilayered structures.
+We have performed our experiments in the presence of nutrients.
+However, the layering mechanism that we have uncovered is a generic feature of dense active nematics with anisotropic friction on a substrate.
+Therefore, we expect that the same mechanism is responsible for layer formation when nutrients are scarce.
+Under starvation, \textit{M. xanthus} cells alter their motility to drive aggregation of the colony into dense cell monolayers, from which fruiting bodies form \cite{Liu2019a}.
+Future work will be needed to connect starvation-induced changes in motility to the full development of stable fruiting bodies.

-Finally, the formation of multilayered cell structures from an initial cell monolayer is not unique to \textit{M. xanthus}: it occurs both in biofilms of other bacterial species \cite{Shrivastava2018,You2019}, as well as in the stratification of the mammalian epidermis \cite{Miroshnikova2018}.
+Finally, the formation of multilayered cell structures from an initial cell monolayer is not unique to \textit{M. xanthus}: it occurs both in biofilms of other bacterial species \cite{Su2012,Grant2014,Duvernoy2018,Shrivastava2018,Warren2019,You2019,Takatori2020}, as well as in the stratification of the mammalian epidermis \cite{Miroshnikova2018}.
 Even though the precise cellular mechanisms may differ in different systems, it is appealing to speculate that population-scale orientational order and the associated topological defects may provide a generic route to the formation of cell layers in a wide range of biological systems.